 Conversation Series #4: Retention of Progressive Women in Municipal Elected Offices

-Rounding off our Fall Programming, we have two great events in partnership with The Feminist Campaign School.
+We have two great events in partnership with The Feminist Campaign School.
 First, on October 26th from 4:00pm to 5:00pm PST via Zoom, for a look into the research project Retention of Progressive Women in Municipal Elected Offices, with insights into the barriers that women face in office, and the reasons why they don’t run again.

 Following the webinar, on November 9th from 6:00pm to 8:00pm PST via Zoom, we invite women and non-binary folks to join us for a dialogue for Progressive Women in Municipal Elected Offices and a discussion on how better to support these individuals and what can be done to change the trend of women leaving elected office.